generation-org/jwd-final-project/task-2/README.md

 > #### Test Your Code!
-> Now is a good chance to test your page, open your `index.html` on your favorite browser and verify it looks and works as expected
+> Now is a good chance to test your page, open your `index.html` on your favorite browser and verify it looks and works as expected.

 ## Results

 We've now set up the `index.html` page, created with Bootstrap!

-Your project should meet the following assesment criteria:
+Your task should meet the assesment criteria in the **Final Project - Scorecard Rubric**.
-* Task Form fields are displayed in an organized way and with the proper label.
-* All input fields are mapped in the Task Form (Name, Description, AssignedTo, DueDate, Status).

 ## Example